vlazzarini/cs-s7/README.md

 make
 ```

 are used to build the `cs-s7` program.
+If libtecla is installed, the
+interpreter will use it for enhanced command editing.

 ## Running